 The overall cost of living in Sarasota, Florida, is 6% higher than the national average.
 The cost of groceries is around 3% higher than the national average.
 On the plus side, the price of utilities in Sarasota is 3% lower than the national average!

-The bright side of living in Sarasota, even though the cost of living is higher than most, is that Florida doesn't have state taxes.
-So although your overall living cost is a little more, you need to pay those extra taxes on your income, leaving you with more money in your paychecks.
+Even though the cost is higher than most, the bright side of living in Sarasota is that Florida doesn't have state taxes.
+So, although your overall living cost is a little more, you need to pay those extra taxes on your income, leaving you with more money in your paychecks.

 Another thing to note about the housing market in Sarasota is that the market is still leaning toward a seller's market.
-There is more of a demand for buyers than sellers, so homes' prices tend to be higher and sell faster.
-Homes in Sarasota usually sell for the list price or more.
-Only 2.29% of homes sold for below asking price in December 2022.
+There is more demand for buyers than sellers, so homes' prices are higher and sell faster.
+Homes in Sarasota usually sell for the list price or more—about 11% of homes sold above the asking price in September 2023.

-Over the last few years, Sarasota's population has seen so much growth, with new residents coming to town.
+Sarasota's population has grown so much over the last few years, with new residents coming to town.
 There are significant business headquarters located right in Sarasota and around.
 The average salary in Sarasota is $48,180, which is lower than the national average, but the unemployment rate of 6.9% is also less than the national average.

-If you are looking for a job in manufacturing, then Sarasota is the place for you!
-It is home to one of the country's most prominent window installers, PGT Innovations which employs almost 2,000 people!
+If you are looking for a manufacturing job, Sarasota is the place for you!
+It is home to one of the country's most prominent window installers, PGT Innovations, which employs almost 2,000 people!